Complete Salary Management Guide: 2026

 Management of Social Contributions and Legal Optimisation in 2026

-Main Employer Contributions to Master
+Key Employer Contributions to Master

-General Reduction in Employer Contributions in 2026
+General Reduction of Employer Contributions in 2026

-Welfare, Health Insurance and Employee Savings: Employer Obligations
+Benefits, Health Insurance and Employee Savings: Employer Obligations

-- Employee savings: companies with fewer than 50 employees benefit from enhanced exemptions to encourage profit-sharing and employee participation schemes, under the Act of 16 August 2022 (Purchasing Power Act) and its implementing decrees 2024-2026.
+- Employee savings: companies with fewer than 50 employees benefit from enhanced tax exemptions to encourage profit-sharing and employee participation schemes, under the Act of 16 August 2022 (Purchasing Power Act) and its implementing decrees 2024-2026.

 ---